fbpx

 • Squamous cell carcinoma: It is the most common type of anal cancer.
 The tumors start in the squamous cells that line most of the anal canal and the anal margin.

-• Adenocarcinoma: A rare type of cancer, the cancers start in cells that line the upper part of the anus near the rectum, also can start in the glands under the anal mucosa (that release secretions into the anal canal).
-The adenocarcinoma is often confused with Paget’s disease of, which is a different disease and is not cancer.
+• Adenocarcinoma: A rare type of cancer, the cancers start in cells that line the upper part of the anus near the rectum, and also can start in the glands under the anal mucosa (that release secretions into the anal canal).
+Adenocarcinoma is often confused with Paget's disease, which is a different disease and is not cancer.

-• Gastrointestinal stromal tumor (GIST): The GIST are common in stomach or small intestine, and rarely start in the anal region.
+• Gastrointestinal stromal tumor (GIST): The GIST is common in the stomach or small intestine, and rarely starts in the anal region.
 If the tumors are found at an early stage, they are removed with surgery.
 If they have spread beyond the anus, they can be treated with drug therapy.

 • Polyps(Benign anal tumors): Small, bumpy, or mushroom-like growths that form in the mucosa.
 There are many kinds including fibroepithelial polyps, inflammatory polyps, and lymphoid polyps.

 • Skin tags(Benign anal tumors): The benign growths of connective tissue that are covered by squamous cells.
-Skin tags are often confused with hemorrhoids (swollen veins inside the anus or rectum).
+Skin tags are often confused with haemorrhoids (swollen veins inside the anus or rectum).

 • Anal warts(Benign anal tumors): Also called condylomas, They’re caused by Human papillomavirus infection.
 The growths that form just outside the anus and in the lower anal canal below the dentate line, also just above the dentate line